 The Wonderful Ways Animals Help Kids with Disabilities

 That’s why it should come as no surprise that animals help kids with disabilities in countless ways.
-At Naperville Animal Hospital, the pet experts are constantly in awe of this special relationship, and we’d love to share more about this amazing bond.
+At Naperville Animal Hospital, the team is constantly in awe of this special relationship, and we’d love to share more about this amazing bond.

 Service and Therapy Animals Help Kids Every Day